junghan0611/spacemacs/layers/+intl/keyboard-layout/README.md

 Workman
 -------

-`Workman` is an English-optimized keyboard layout that\'s designed to, among other things, reduce finger travel-distance, and balance the load equally between hands.
-It is meant to function particularly well in conjunction with ortholinear (\'matrix\' or \'grid\') keyboards, such as the one depicted in the diagram below.
+`Workman` is an English-optimized keyboard layout that's designed to, among other things, reduce finger travel-distance, and balance the load equally between hands.
+It is meant to function particularly well in conjunction with ortholinear ('matrix' or 'grid') keyboards, such as the one depicted in the diagram below.
 More information can be found in the [Workman section](https://en.wikipedia.org/wiki/Keyboard_layout#Workman), of the wikipedia keyboard layout page.